 We are building a history of the life and times of Cyril Davies through the memories of many of the artists who appeared with him - Musicians' Recollections - and the many other people who remember seeing and hearing Cyril as they were growing up through these years - Guest Book.
 If you have anything you want to add please send your recollections to us for inclusion.
 Check the recent updates by musicians who played with Cyril.

-We are also working on a book about the life and times of Cyril Davies and we invite any interested parties (be it from friends, associates or just admirers) to get in touch with us.
+Todd's book about the life and times of Cyril Davies is nearly finished but we still we invite any interested parties (be it from friends, associates or just admirers) to get in touch with us.

 The site is divided up into sections on Cyril's Career, the Recollections of Musicians of the times, a Discography of Cyril's Recording, and a Section for the People who Documented the Times is being written.
 Links to these sections are provided at the bottom of this page.